 Various researches have shown that regularly eating avocados drastically reduces the risk of macular degeneration and cataracts.

 One study revealed that people who ate avocado with a meal felt satisfied 23% more than usual and even had a lower desire for food by 28% for the next 5 hours.
-Consistently eating avocado might hold up this satisfaction in the long term, naturally reducing your appetite and allowing you to lose and keep off weight.
+Consistent purchase and eating avocado might hold up this satisfaction in the long term, naturally reducing your appetite and allowing you to lose and keep off weight.

 More than that, this fruit also has a very low carb content and is high in fiber, making it a great addition to any diet.
 Definitely a good companion for your exercise routine around your luxury house and lot!
 What’s not to love?

 Now we know just how good avocados are for the stomach, eyes, and even the heart.
 Are you ready for some Brittany-special Avocado Day dishes to take advantage of this fantastic superfood?
+In what way or in what order are people going to honor these fruits?
 Here you go!

-Good ole guacamole!
-If there’s anything that avocado is known for, it’s this heart-healthy and wholesome treat.
-Whether you’re chillaxing in your respective luxury homes or enjoying a small outdoor date with the fam, guac is a healthy dip, salad ingredient, and condiment.
+Good ole guacamole or guac for short!
+If there’s anything everyone knows when they hear avocado, it’s this heart-healthy and wholesome treat.
+Whether you’re chillaxing in your respective luxury homes or enjoying a small outdoor date with the fam, guacamole is a healthy dip for chips, salad ingredients, and toast spread.

 For this recipe, use large avocados that weigh about 220 grams (8 ounces).
 If you’re using a smaller avocado for the recipe, adjust accordingly.